sparkfun/SuperHeadphones/docs/microphone_selection.md

 For this particular project, we needed a microphone with three specific characteristics:

 1. ) It needed to have a high acoustic overload point (AOP).
 This would allow the microphones to be located on the outside of the ear-cans, very close to a full-volume acoustic drum set, and still not distort.
-Our final mic choice has a AOP of 135dB.
+Our final mic choice has an AOP of 135dB.

 2. ) It needed to have a large signal to noise ratio (SNR).
 This means that the  microphone will output a cleaner signal with less "hiss" sound during quiet times.
 Something with at least 60dB or great would work.
 Our ultimate choice was for a microphone that had 75dB SNR.